styko/styko.github.io/_posts/2020-05-21-axios-interceptor.markdown

 };
 ```

-Some test in Jest to check if its working.
+Tests in Jest to check if its working.
 ```javascript
 import { DateTime } from 'luxon';
 import isoConverter from '@/services/isoConverter';